 What is Exit Tax?

-You can think of exit tax as the theoretical taxes incurred if you sold your entire estate and financial accounts the day before renunciation.
-This even applies to assets which cannot be sold.
+You can think of exit tax as the theoretical taxes incurred if you sold your entire worldwide estate and financial accounts the day before renunciation.
+This even applies to assets that cannot be sold.
 The phantom profits of these deemed sales are then taxed.

-You can exclude the first $713,000 (2018, indexed annually for inflation) of deemed capital gains from the tax.
-The taxes apply only to capital gains of over $713,000.
+You can exclude the first $725,000 (2019, indexed annually for inflation) of deemed capital gains from the tax.
+The taxes apply only to capital gains exceeding $725,000.
 If you qualify as a “covered expat” you pay tax at the highest marginal tax brackets.
 Some exceptions are made for eligible deferred compensation plans and cash in accounts.

 You should also keep in mind that your country of residence may tax profits from these same assets again if, for example, you sell the assets or receive deferred compensation.

 Higher taxes on inheritance and gifts for non-citizens

 Another critical change after renunciation is increased taxes on inheritances and gifts.
 A key concern is that US heirs of non-US citizens face higher estate taxes.
 While US citizens can shield up to $11.58 million (2019) from estate taxes, non-US citizens are only exempt up to $60,000.